Xeris spectrum: BehaviorXeris spectrum are found in open pine forests. Males often begin to fly a few days earlier than females. The females drill their ovipositors into the tree, just under the bark, and deposit their eggs. Females lay eggs in coniferous trees, usually spruce, pine and larch.

 Although Xeris spectrum does not have any symbiotic fungi, it often takes advantage of the fungal symbionts of other wood wasp species.
 A study of the reproductive strategies of Xeris spectrum showed that the females often lay their eggs on wood where other wood wasps of species with symbiotic fungi have already laid their eggs.
 This allows the Xeris spectrum larvae to benefit from the fungi.
 In addition, adult Xeris spectrum emerge from their holes at two different times: one group emerges in summer with the species of other wood wasps, while the other group emerges the next spring.

 The larvae are very different from the adults, both in lifestyle and appearance.
 The newly hatched larvae have access to food in the wood of damaged trees.
 As the larvae gnaw on the wood, the holes grow wider and deeper.
 Evidence of the larvae is noticeable in the deposits of wood chips and faeces that are left behind by the larvae.
-Just before the chrysalis stage larva boring a small chamber about 2 cm into the tree.Xeris spectrum belongs to the group of insects with complete metamorphosis (Endopterygota), who undergoes a metamorphosis during development.
+Just before the chrysalis stage larva boring a small chamber about 2 cm into the tree.Xeris spectrum belongs to the group of insects with complete metamorphosis (Holometabola), who undergoes a metamorphosis during development.
 Between the larval stage and the adult stage is the chrysalis stage, a rest period, in which wasps inner and outer bodies change.
 The larvae's pliable and soft body is transformed into a pupa with a hard shell.
 When the shell is hard starting transformation from larva to the adult.
 The internal organs are lost in varying degrees down to a cell mass.
 A reorganization takes place and the animal transformed.
 The length of the pupa phase varies according to temperature.
 The entire development from egg to adult takes several years.